 losses are recognised in the Statement of Profit and Loss within other expenses.

-Individual receivables which are known to be uncollectible are written off by reducing the carrying amount of trade receivable
+Individual receivables which are known to be uncollectible are written off by reducing the carrying amount of trade

-and the amount of the loss is recognised in the Statement of Profit and Loss within other expenses.
+receivables and the amount of the loss is recognised in the Statement of Profit and Loss within other expenses.

-Subsequent recoveries of amounts previously written off are credited to other Income.
+Subsequent recoveries of amounts previously written off are credited to other income.

 Investment in equity instruments